I Don't Understand You (film)

 I Don't Understand You is a 2024 comedy horror film written and directed by David Joseph Craig and Brian Crano.
 It stars Nick Kroll, Andrew Rannells, Morgan Spector, Eleonora Romandini and Amanda Seyfried.
-The film is about a gay couple vacationing in Italy, planning to adopt a baby without any knowledge of Italian language or transportation.
+The film is about a gay couple vacationing in Italy while hoping to become parents.

 Plot

-Dom and Cole are a wealthy gay couple living in Los Angeles.
-They are celebrating their 10th anniversary with a trip to Italy.
-There, they receive a much-anticipated call from Candace, who is expecting a child that Dom and Cole are considering adopting.
+Dom and Cole are a wealthy gay couple living in Los Angeles, trying to navigate adoption.
+They celebrate their 10th anniversary with a trip to Italy, and are happily surprised to receive a call from a prospective birth mother named Candace at the start of the trip.